- 1 Working principle of a VPN

 - Some Free VPNs for PC have weak protocols and poor encryption, and hackers might end up stealing and maybe selling your data.

-How to choose a free VPN?
+How to choose one?
 5 must-ask questions

 It is imperative that you are careful with your choice, as not all free VPNs for Windows have been created the same.
-Some of these free PC VPNs might compromise your security.

 1. What is the business model of the VPN provider?